 Other Considerations

-During a review of the legal text, references to IDNO were updated to LDNO and the Working Group noted that if DCP 252 ‘Clarification And Extension Of The Application Of Portfolio Tariffs Under The EDCM’ was not approved and as such a housekeeping change is being raised to correct the references.

-The Working Group also noted that the below sentence from paragraph 46A of the legal text may be impacted should DCP 268 ‘DUoS Charging Using HH settlement data’ be approved due to tariff name changes being introduced by DCP 268.
+The Working Group noted that the sentence from paragraph 46A of the legal text (shown below) may be impacted should DCP 268 ‘DUoS Charging Using HH settlement data’ be approved due to tariff name changes being introduced by DCP 268.

 “For this purposed the Domestic Two Rate and Domestic Restricted tariffs will be aggregated and the Small Non-Domestic Two Rate and Small Non-Domestic Restricted tariffs will be aggregated.”

-The Working Group agreed that a comment should be added to the consultation to explain the potential impact that DCP 268 may have on this change proposal.

-Following on from the Working Groups decisions on the areas noted above (paragraphs 4.26 to 4.34) the group requested amended modelling be completed to incorporate the changes.
+Following on from the Working Groups decisions on the areas noted above (paragraphs 4.28 to 4.36) the Working Group requested amended modelling be completed to incorporate the changes.
 The Working Group also requested a refreshed impact assessment as a result, the detail of which is located in Section 6 below.
+The table below is designed to highlight what impacts DCP 266 has on the models and the use of the models compared to the current models.